uwcartlab/webmapping/Chapter04/readme.md

 You used several Leaflet methods in the pair of tutorials to create the example slippy map with minimal discussion of how each method works and, more importantly, how each method can be customized to support your design vision.
 The [Leaflet API Documentation](https://leafletjs.com/reference-1.6.0.html) provides a comprehensive overview of the Leaflet methods and their syntax.

 An ***API*** or ***A***pplication ***P***rogramming ***I***nterface describes the functional utility of a code library or software that is exposed for use by developers.
 The API _**documentation**_ is like a dictionary that defines the available functions.
-You already used API documentation for [jQuery](http://api.jquery.com/) in Week 2 and JavaScript API documentation is available through [W3Schools](http://www.w3schools.com/jsref/default.asp) and the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
+You already used JavaScript API documentation through [W3Schools](http://www.w3schools.com/jsref/default.asp) and the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).
 While essential for developing on the opening web, learning to read and understand the documentation can be a challenging skill to acquire, perhaps akin to learning to read scientific papers if you are used to writing for the humanities, and vice versa.

 In general, API documentation provide: